CarlosNZ/fig-tree-evaluator/README.md

 As mentioned in the [options reference](#available-options) above, a `headers` object can be provided in the constructor.
 These are applied to all subsequent requests to save having to specify them in every evaluation, although additional/override `headers` can always be added to a specific evaluation, too.

 Often, GraphQL queries will be to a single endpoint and only the query/variables will differ.
-In that case, it is recommended to pass a GraphQL connection object into the Evaluator constructor ([options](#available-options)).
+In that case, it is recommended to pass a GraphQL connection object into the Evaluator constructor [options](#available-options).

 The required connection object is:
 ```ts